-Many people are daunted all over again when it comes to teaching highschool at home.
-If you’ve come this far, don’t give up now – you’ve obviously done a good job so far.
-If you are wondering how to tackle highscool it is a good idea to think 4- 6 years ahead and decide where you and your child want to be by then.
-Although it is not possible to predict accurately with most children, it is better to look ahead and think backwards to formulate a plan than have none at all.
-You will change and tweak the plan as you go.
+Many parents are daunted all over again when it comes to teaching high school at home.
+If you’ve come this far, don’t give up now – you’ve obviously been donig a good job.
+If you are wondering how to tackle high school it’s helpful to think about where your child wants to be in 4-6 years’ time.
+Look at the end goal and work back from there.
+You will likely change and tweak your plan as you go.

 It is not uncommon for homeschooled children to be working at year 12 level by age 16 and thus a 4-6 year plan is best.
 Motivated children will make the most of their time, and if they can get a good handle on essay writing and are reading often and widely by age 16, you have a lot more choices open to you for the next two years.
-But more about that in the articles for planning for higher grades.
+Check our planning guides for higher grades.
 The thing to do at this level is to make a plan.

-If you want to get away from a formal grammar program and would like an easy, fuss-free way to brush up on grammar concepts, our ebook Grammar Through Copywork is a Charlotte Mason inspired curriculum using classic literature to teach grammar concepts.
-With this method, there is also the opportunity to improve spelling and written expression by providing excellent models, so it’s always a win-win.
+If you’d prefer a Charlotte Mason style grammar program and your child doesn’t need a formal program, Grammar Through Copywork is an easy, fuss-free way to brush up on grammar concepts.
+It uses copywork of classic literature to teach grammar concepts.
+There is also the opportunity to improve spelling and written expression by providing excellent models, so it’s always a win-win.
 This book provides lessons for beginners right through to advanced grammar.

 Copywork from Classic Literature is designed to encourage your child to read more slowly and learn by example from the great classic writers.
 Copywork of these passages will help improve grammar, punctuation and vocabulary as well as encourage the development of a more formal writing style so necessary for essay writing in higher grades.
 Aimed at 13 years +.